 The purpose of the MSDH Institutional Review Board (IRB) is to conduct an ethical review of human subjects research activities (including those research activities attached to agency grants) to determine whether the potential benefits of the research to subjects outweigh the risk that may be associated with the research.

 IRB review is required for all initial or continuing research projects in which activities extend beyond standard public health surveillance and program improvement/evaluation projects.
 Examples include:

-- humans subjects and courses of treatment, medications, and vaccines;
+- research involving humans subjects and courses of treatment, medications, and vaccines;

 Submission of Requests